 Visiting the Cailler Chocolate Factory near Gruyères, Switzerland

 Admission to the chocolate factory is CHF12 for adults.
 Children under 16 enter free but must be accompanied by a paying adult.
-Students, seniors and grops of at least ten pay CHF9 per person and school groups CHF3 per child.
+Students, seniors, and groups of at least ten pay CHF9 per person and school groups CHF3 per child.
 The Swiss Museum Pass is accepted.
-Facilities are family friendly and fully accessible to wheelchair users.
+Facilities are family-friendly and fully accessible to wheelchair users.

 Transportation to Cailler Chocolate Factory in Switzerland